chaoss/grimoirelab-tutorial/sortinghat/basic-use.md

 ### Adding some more repositories

-To have a dashboard with some more complete data, let's add to the index we produced in [A dashboard with SortingHat](../grimoireelk/a-dashboard-with-sortinghat.md) four more repositories:
+To have a dashboard with some more complete data, let's add five more repositories to the index we produced in [A dashboard with SortingHat](../grimoireelk/a-dashboard-with-sortinghat.md):

 ```bash
 (sh) $ p2o.py --enrich --index git_raw --index-enrich git \